Respertorino/PetResidenceManagement/README.md

 best and it was also expected of me as it was a graded project.

-Depending on the character encoding used if you decide to recompile the project, some characters may be missrepresented, as the project was ompiled with UTF-16 which includes vocals with tilde and ñ, used in the spanish language.
+Depending on the character encoding used if you decide to recompile the project, some characters may be missrepresented, as the project was compiled with UTF-16 which includes vocals with tilde and ñ, used in the spanish language.